 Contact Trevor to inquire about hosting a workshop

 Trevor's workshops typically last three hours and, as of 2020, typically take place via Zoom.
 Workshop length can be shortened for a tighter schedule or expanded to include more hands-on writing practice.

 About workshop leader Trevor Corson

 Trevor has taught science-communication workshops for the Nieman Conference on Narrative Journalism at Harvard University, the Program in the History of Science and Medicine at Yale University, the Rosenstiel School of Marine and Atmospheric Science at the University of Miami, the Symbioses BioSocial Research Network, the Department of Evolutionary Biology and Environmental Studies at the University of Zürich, the Helsinki Institute of Life Science at the University of Helsinki, and other venues.

-Trevor has taught science writing as an adjunct professor in the graduate writing program at Columbia University in New York City and as a lecturer in the science journalism program at Boston University's College of Communication.
+Trevor has taught science writing in the graduate writing program at Columbia University in New York City and the science and medical journalism program at Boston University's College of Communication.
 He has also taught opinion-essay writing for college students, mid-career adults, and senior scientists.
 For four years he was the managing editor of the literary magazine Transition at Harvard University; during his tenure Transition won three consecutive Alternative Press Awards for International Reporting and was nominated for a National Magazine Award in General Excellence.

-Trevor was a Knight Fellow in the Investigative Science Journalism Boot Camp at MIT, and he holds a master's degree in nonfiction writing, as well as a graduate certificate in science and technology studies, from Columbia University.
+Trevor was a Knight Fellow in the Investigative Science Journalism Boot Camp at MIT, and he holds a master-of-arts degree in writing, as well as a graduate certificate in philosophy of biology, both from Columbia University.
 He is also a member of NeuWrite, an international network of scientists, writers, radio producers, filmmakers, and artists working to develop novel strategies for communicating science to general audiences.